 A San Francisco institution of great art and great printmakers.
 Wonderful!

-A reminder to pick your head up, stop checking your messages and observe the tiny, funny, everyday moments.
+A reminder to pick your head up, stop checking your phone and observe the tiny, funny, everyday moments.
 A great annual read from an all-time favorite photographer.

 Pick it up, turn to any page — and enjoy.
 Great offering in the “vitamin” series.
 Reminds you of the raw talent “drawers” have.
 No hiding behind the lens or lots of paint.